 \subsection{Choice of variables in the model}

 The selection of variables in \cite{Rinne2018} is neither motivated nor validated.
 We understand that hub height and age as a proxy of technological progress may have an impact on costs.
-However, the parameter power density is not necessarily directly related to investment costs.
-While the authors convincingly argue that the specific power of recent turbine models has been decreasing over time and cite related work that shows that decreased specific power leads to decreased LCOE, that does not directly indicate that a lower power density reduces investment costs.\\ Observe that specific power is a ratio of two parameters.
-Thus, high specific power is attained in two different ways: either by installing larger generators or smaller blades.
-While smaller rotors certainly lead to lower cost, a higher rated capacity requires a larger generator, increasing costs.
-This illustrates that varying two different parameters may both cause a high specific power, even though both processes have opposite effects on cost.
-Figure \ref{fig2} shows that this is empirically relevant.\\ We agree that there may be a correlation between investment cost and specific power.
-Still, it cannot necessarily be asserted that a causal relationship between the two parameters exists.
-This may be related to a confounding variable, i.e. a variable the two parameters are both related to.\\
+However, the parameter specific power is not necessarily directly related to investment costs.
+While the authors convincingly argue that the specific power of recent turbine models has been decreasing over time and cite related work that shows that decreased specific power leads to decreased levelized costs of electricity (LCOE), that does not directly indicate that a lower specific power reduces investment costs.\\ Observe that specific power is a ratio of two parameters.
+Thus, increasing the specific power can be attained in two different ways: either by increasing the size of the generator or decreasing the length of blades.
+While smaller blades most likely lead to lower costs, a higher rated capacity most likely increases costs.
+Therefore, an increase in specific power may have opposite effects on costs.
+Figure \ref{fig:1} shows that this is empirically relevant.